NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 The user can access a list of all actions performed in a project by clicking on transactions in the Browse menu (e.g., upload data, review project, etc.).
 This will display a list of all past transactions for the selected project.
 By clicking on a transaction, users can access details of this transaction as well as download the original uploaded files.

-Transactions are also displayed on the dashboard to highlight the most recent transactions.
+Transactions are also displayed on the dashboard highlighting the most recent transactions.

 ### Reports